 Signs of Mold Growth in Exterior Walls

-This guide explains the most realistic and reliable signs of mold growth inside exterior walls, how those signs progress over time, and when the situation may require professional attention.
+This guide focuses on the most realistic signs that mold may be growing inside exterior wall cavities, how those signs progress, and when the problem needs professional evaluation.

 Why Mold Inside Exterior Walls Often Goes Unnoticed